SpinoniRaffaele/tech-notes/Angular/HTTP in Angular.md

 ```
 http.post(url, {observe: 'response'})  //by default it's body
 ```
-you can also use the responseType: text in orded to get freetext, beware that then you cannot treat it as a JS object
+you can also use the responseType: text in order to get freetext, beware that then you cannot treat it as a JS object

-CATCHeRROR
+CatchError

-you can use the rxjs throwError t create an observable that wraps an error. after calling the http request, inside you can use catchErrors and use the error observable: imagine for example you need to send the error to some analytics service.
+you can use the RXJS throwError t create an observable that wraps an error. after calling the http request, inside you can use catchErrors and use the error observable: imagine for example you need to send the error to some analytics service.
 ```